anistark/virtualenv/docs/userguide.rst

 For some shells (e.g. the original Bourne Shell) you may need to use the :command:`.` command, when :command:`source` does not exist.

+For certain shells like Fish or C shell, run:

+    $ source bin/activate.fish

+or

+    $ source bin/activate.csh

 This will change your ``$PATH`` so its first entry is the virtualenv's ``bin/`` directory.
 (You have to use ``source`` because it changes your shell environment in-place.)
 This is all it does; it's purely a